 - Indicators on R&D talent.

-- Indicators on scientific culture.
+- Indicators on scientific culture and engagement.

-- Indicators on university-business linkage.
+- Indicators on university-industry cooperation.

 - Indicators on entrepreneurship.